 Ecstasy, also referred to as MDMA, E, X, and the Love Drug, has been a very popular drug for many years, especially for college students.
 A lot of users talk about Ecstasy as a fun and harmless drug because originally it was a very pure substance.
 But according to the Drug Free World Foundation, by 1995 less than 10% of Ecstasy pills were pure MDMA.
-Some signs that a loved one may be using ecstasy include:

 The Raleigh House is not a standard rehabilitation center.
 We aim to create a comfortable environment to give our ecstasy addiction treatment clients a sense of “home sweet home”.
 We offer many amenities that you cannot find at other treatment centers.
 We provide a high staff-to-client ratio where clients receive greater care, attention and frequent therapy sessions.
 Clients are assigned a treatment team during the assessment process that consists of clinical, psychiatry and nursing staff.
 The team will offer support, reassurance and safety along the way.